coolcourd/migbin/readme.md

 Displays info about te wordpress site in the current dir.
 #### wpinstall
 Installs a fresh wordpress site.
+#### wpjquery
+Installs and activates the plugin enable-jquery-migrate-helper for wp sites w/ js errors
 #### wplive
 configures a wordpress site from the backup directory to it's live directory
 example:
 * wplive ~/migration/files/ ~/public_html
+#### wptoggle
+Lists all active plugins and toggles off then on.
+Situational use only, deactivating plugins can cause issues w/ sites db's.
 #### wpup
 Updates wp-config.php variables in the current dir.
 #### wpurl